 Central bank secondments to the BIS Asian Office

-Since the start of the programme in June 2013, the BIS Representative Office for Asia and the Pacific has welcomed seven secondees from member central banks.
+Since the start of the programme in June 2013, the BIS Representative Office for Asia and the Pacific has welcomed a number of secondees from member central banks.
 Their names, home institutions, dates of secondment and research projects are the following:

 - Nuttathum Chutasripanich, Bank of Thailand, 15 July 2013 to 31 December 2013: Comparing the effectiveness of different foreign exchange intervention strategies against a range of different policy objectives;

 - Qi Zhe, People's Bank of China, 20 January 2014 to 30 June 2014: Infrastructure investment and growth, developments in infrastructure finance, and ways to attract financing from the private sector;

 - Racquel Claveria, Bangko Sentral ng Pilipinas, 15 October 2014 to 15 June 2015: Is there a dilemma with the trilemma?
 The Philippine case;

 - Veronica Bayangos, Bangko Sentral ng Pilipinas, 11 January 2016 to 8 April 2016: The effectiveness of cyclical capital flow measures and domestic macro prudential policy: whither Asian emerging economies;

 - Snehal Herwadkar, Reserve Bank of India, 16 February 2016 to 15 May 2016: Corporate Leverage in EMEs;

 - Jakree Koosakul, Bank of Thailand, 1 April 2016 to 30 September 2016: The beneficial aspect of FX volatility for market liquidity, (joint work with Ilhyock Shim);